LimeCulture provides a programme of independent accreditation and monitoring against two distinct Quality Standards:

 Joining the Independent Accreditation Programme

-In order to manage the demand, we will be allowing ISVA Services to join the Independent Accreditation Programme at scheduled intakes throughout 2019.
-The intakes are scheduled every two months throughout the year, and places will be allocated on the next available intake.
+We will be inviting ISVA Services to join the Independent Accreditation Programme at regular scheduled intakes throughout 2019, places will be allocated on the next available intake.

 Quality Standards for Services Supporting Male Victims / Survivors of Sexual Violence